chastik/WissKI/02_Session/S2U1_Wrap-up-Outline.md

 * Unit 2 Domain ontology modelling (20 Min.)

-  Entity mapping and semantic structuring in draw.io based on the domain perspective.
+  Visual entity mapping and semantic structuring in draw.io based on the domain perspective.

 * Unit 3 From draw.io to WissKi Pathbuilder (20 Min.)